 Most Chinese New Year events in Paris take place this year in January.
 Here are dates and locations of the biggest New Year parades and other celebrations:

-- Faubourg Saint-Honoré (where it intersects Rue Royal) - Monday, February 5 (to be confirmed) - starts at 3pm, and usually lasts about 2 hours - Festive red lanterns and a colorful parade with about 30 lion dancers, dragons, and drummers.
+- Faubourg Saint-Honoré (where it intersects Rue Royal) - Tuesday, February 13, 1:30 - 3:30pm - Festive red lanterns and a colorful parade with about 30 lion dancers, dragons, and drummers.

-- 13th Arrondissement Spring Festival & Parade - Sunday, February 11, 2pm. (to be confirmed) The largest Chinese New Year Parade in Paris with lion and dragon dances, and many marchers and even more watchers.
+- 13th Arrondissement Spring Festival & Parade - Sunday, February 18, 2:30-5pm.
+The largest Chinese New Year Parade in Paris with lion and dragon dances, and many marchers and even more watchers.
 The 13th district reflects numerous Asian cultures: Chinese, Vietnamese, Cambodian, Tibetan, Mongolian.
-Check the 13th's website for any late-breaking announcements: Paris 13 Town Hall website
+Parade route & more details

-- Marais Chinese New Year Parade - 3rd arrondissement - No announcements yet
+- Marais Chinese New Year Parade - Parade starting from Place de la Republique - Date to be confirmed

 Future Chinese New Year dates: January 29, 2025, February 17, 2026, February 6, 2027, January 26, 2028, February 13, 2029, February 3, 2030